tempestcloudz/JavaSkills/README.md

 day 3
 - finally got my shiet done, noted, if you wanna group two classes together, make a folder for them!! no brainer 'till you forget to do it!!

+day 4
+- wasn't the best, but it is what is is ya know